repcaktiw/repcaktiw/README.md

 # Hi, I am repcaktiw 👋

 I'm just starting my coding journey.
 I'm from Poland and I live in Poznań.
 I'm treating coding as a hobby right now, and I'm trying to learn as much as I can.
 I'm mostly interested in web development so I’m trying to get everything connected with this topic right now.
 Currently I'm mainly focusing on vanilla JavaScript.
-That will give me good foundation for both frontend and backend development.
-While I'm polishing my skills right now, I'm also thinking about personal development.
-In near future I'd like to jump into frontend frameworks (React I suppose) but I'm also thinking about trying get into backend with node.js and express.
+That will give me good foundation for both frontend and backend development frameworks.
+In near future I'd like to jump into frontend frameworks (React I suppose) but I'm also interested into geting basic skills of backend developmnet with node.js and express.

 ### 🔭 I am Currently Focusing on